jeevan11jacob-svg/task-manager-devops/README.md

 Instead, the backend communicates with MongoDB through the Docker Compose network.

-Therefore the public request flow is:
+Therefore, the public request flow is:

 ```text
 Internet